isabella232/mixed-reality-pr.es-es/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-310.md

 ### <a name="exercise-2"></a>Ejercicio 2

-Entrena a Custom Vision Service para que reconozca más objetos.
+Entrena a Custom Vision Service para reconocer más objetos.

 ### <a name="exercise-3"></a>Ejercicio 3